ologandavid/DenseVideoCaptioning/README.md

 The implementation of the captioning head is based on [ImageCaptioning.pytorch](https://github.com/ruotianluo/ImageCaptioning.pytorch).
 We thanks the authors for their efforts.

-The base framework for PDVC is based on [PDVC](https://github.com/ttengwang/PDVC.git).
+The base framework for PDVC is located [here](https://github.com/ttengwang/PDVC.git).
 We encourage you to take a look at their repo.

 ```
 @inproceedings{wang2021end,